 What to do during Christmas in Barcelona?

-Fira de Santa Llucia: This market is the biggest as well as one of the oldest in the city, held since 1786.
+Fira de Santa Llucia: This market is the biggest as well as one of the oldest in the city.
+It is held since 1786.
 It is located just outside of the Cathedral on Plaza de la Seu.
-You will find Christmas trees, decorations, nativity scene ornaments and an area dedicated to artisan products which definitely will do great for Christmas presents.
-Its impossible to not get into your Christmas mood as you wander through the stalls in the stunning backdrop of the cathedral under twinkling Christmas lights.
+You will find Christmas trees, decorations, nativity scene ornaments.
+There is an area dedicated to artisan products which definitely will do great for presents.
+It is impossible to not get into your Christmas mood as you wander through the stalls in the stunning backdrop of the cathedral under twinkling lights.

-Fira de Nadal a la Sagrada Familia: Although it is not as busy as the Fira de Santa Llucia, it offers another great place to do your Christmas shopping in a magnificent setting by the Sagrada Familia.
-It also offers many artisan products from the 120 stalls and Christmas decorations.
+Fira de Nadal a la Sagrada Familia: Although it is not as busy as the Fira de Santa Llucia, it offers another great place to do your shopping in a magnificent setting by the SAGRADA FAMILIA.
+It also offers many artisan products from the 120 stalls and decorations.
 This market is popular among children as Santa Claus pays visits where he collects letters, and hands out balloons and candy.

 Christmas in Poble Espanyol: This is one of the most visited Christmas attractions in the city.
-The village of Poble Espanyol opens its doors and there are no decorations to spare as they present the perfect Christmas atmosphere.
-Here you will find activities for the whole family. such as workshops, performances, and play areas.
-The market itself has plenty of traditional Spanish handmade gifts and hand-crafts.
-For the youngest in the family, they also have the chance to meet the three Three Wise Men and deliver their Christmas letters in person.
+The village of Poble Espanyol opens its doors and there are no decorations to spare as they present the perfect atmosphere.
+Here you will find activities for the whole family.
+Such as workshops, performances, and play areas.
+The market itself has plenty of traditional Spanish handmade gifts and handcrafts.
+For the youngest in the family, also have the chance to meet the three Three Wise Men and deliver their Christmas letters in person.

-Its hard to beat Christmas shopping during the evenings in Barcelona as you wander along the many streets and squares adorned with thousands of decorative lights, called ” Els Ilums de Nadal”.
-The main streets to look out for with the most impressive displays are Plaça Catalunya, Ronda de Sant Pere, Portal de L’Angel which runs parallel to LA RAMBLA and of course La Rambla itself.
-Don’t worry finding the lights as there are 400 locations with them in Barcelona over a range of 100km.
+It’s hard to beat Christmas shopping during the evenings as you wander along the many streets and squares adorned with thousands of decorative lights, called ” Els Ilums de Nadal”.
+The main streets to look out for with the most impressive displays are Plaça Catalunya, Ronda de Sant Pere, Portal de L’Angel which runs parallel to LA RAMBLA, and of course La Rambla itself.
+Don’t worry about finding the lights as there are 400 locations with them in Barcelona over a range of 100km.

-We hope that this article gave you an insight into how Christmas time in Barcelona is spent.
+We hope that this article gave you an insight into how this special time is spent.
 Be ready to put on your favorite winter-themed jumper and get ready for this delightful holiday celebration.
 We at Barcelona wish you the best and a Merry Christmas.